World Bank's IFC plans sukuk sale after Gulf summer

-June 22 (Reuters) - The International Finance Corp (IFC), the World Bank’s lender to the private sector, has started work on a return to the market for Islamic bonds, or sukuk, with plans to issue sharia-compliant debt after summer in the Gulf region.
+(Reuters) - The International Finance Corp (IFC)[IFK.UL], the World Bank’s lender to the private sector, has started work on a return to the market for Islamic bonds, or sukuk, with plans to issue sharia-compliant debt after summer in the Gulf region.

 Last year an IFC official said a deal was in the early stages of discussion, which would be the third time the World Bank’s development division issues sukuk.